Safeguarding & Support

 Hopefully you will never need to contact some of these organisations, but we’d rather you know where to find help if necessary.
-Some of these are more useful for your mentee but we thought we’d let you in on all of them anyway especially if they ask you to point them in the right direction ever.
-If there are more organisations you think we should include in this currently quite concise list, do let us know.
+Some of these are more useful for interns or for mentors but we thought we’d let you in on all of them anyway.
+If there are more organisations you think we should include in this list, do let us know.

 If you find yourself in need of a bit of help, there’s no shame in asking for it.
 This website has a tool that will help you find a BACP accredited therapist in your area.